omnyway-labs/chromex-sample-shadow/readme.md

 The lein version has the ability to have different output dirs for` popup`, `background` and `content-script`.
 I can't figure out if there is a way to do that with `shadow-cljs` and `:chrome-extension` or if its some other issue.

+### test-storage is not working

+The `(test-storage!)` function called in `src/background/chromex-sample/background/background.cljs` fails and I don't know why.
+Right now its commented out.
+It works fine in the original lein/figwheel version.

 Any help with this would be greatly appreciated.